 "Laboring for Justice is public anthropology at its best!
 Galemba not only explores labor abuses through an engaged commitment to social justice and research, she also writes as a team player set on helping migrants deal with wage theft.
 Her community-based approach blurs the lines between activism, teaching, and anthropology and offers methodologically rich contributions to issues affecting migrant communities throughout the country."

-—Juan Thomas Ordóñez, author of Jornalero: Being a Day Laborer in Northern California
+—Juan Thomas Ordóñez, author of Jornalero: Being a Day Laborer in the USA

 "Professor Galemba's book does a better job than any other of telling the real human story of wage theft, how it affects people and families, in particular immigrants and people of color, how it strains our bureaucracy, how it undermines our marketplace.
 Wage theft is more than just a statistic.
 This book tells the story."

 —David Seligman, Executive Director of Towards Justice